echasnovski/mini.nvim/readmes/mini-pairs.md

 - Functionality to work with two "paired" characters conditional on cursor's neighborhood (character to its left and character to its right).
 - Usage should be through making appropriate mappings using `MiniPairs.map()` or in `MiniPairs.setup()` (for global mapping), `MiniPairs.map_buf()` (for buffer mapping).
 - Pairs get automatically registered for special `<BS>` (all configured modes) and `<CR>` (only Insert mode) mappings.
 Pressing the key inside pair will delete whole pair and insert extra blank line inside pair respectively.
+Note: these mappings are autocreated if they do not override existing ones.

 ## Installation